Skip to main content

 Project description:

 The living room is part of the project of a country house of a Lviv art collector.
 The house is located in Lviv, the village of Zubra.
 The area of the project is 152 m2, and the area of the living room – is 24.4 m2.
 The main task was to create a cosy, modern space with traditional motifs.
-We used tiles from the Cielo E Terra Bianco collection on the floor in the 2400×1200 format.
+We used Tubadzin tiles from the Cielo E Terra Bianco collection on the floor in the 2400×1200 format.
 The walls match the shade of the floor, we wanted to get a full space where important things are emphasized – sculptures, paintings, and vintage furniture.
 Some furniture is also made of Tubadzin Fair Beig tiles.
 This project is very important to us because it was created during the war, but we are still creating and designing a future where there will be a new peaceful life.

 2nd place: Elena Maksymchuk, Ukraine (co-author: Dima Shuripa)